imixs/imixs-workflow/README.md

 <img src="https://github.com/imixs/imixs-workflow/raw/master/small_h-trans.png">

 The Imixs-Workflow engine runs also on Docker.
-The [Imixs-Micorservice project](https://github.com/imixs/imixs-microservice) provides a full service stack for a microservice architecture running on Kubernetes or Docker-Swarm.
+The [Imixs-Microservice project](https://github.com/imixs/imixs-microservice) provides a full service stack for a microservice architecture running on Kubernetes or Docker-Swarm.
 Find out more on [Docker hub](https://hub.docker.com/r/imixs/imixs-microservice).

 ## Joining the Project